Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

 which implies that multiplication is continuous.
-Finally, the norm satisfies the {\it $C^*$ identity}
+Finally, we have the {\it $C^*$ identity}

-Though $K$ is a real string field, reality conjugation in the wedge algebra can be nontrivial if $F(K)$ is a complex function of $K$.
-The space of bounded, continuous functions of $K$ is complete with respect to this norm, and the last two properties imply that it is a {\it $C^*$-algebra}.
-This leads us to propose that the wedge algebra is isomorphic to the $C^*$-algebra of bounded, continuous functions
+where reality conjugation in the wedge algebra is equivalent to complex conjugation of the associated function of $K$.
+Requiring completeness with respect to the norm leads to a $C^*$-algebra of bounded, continuous functions of non-negative~$K$.

-of non-negative~$K$.
 We denote this as $C_0(\mathbb{R}_{\geq 0})$.
 We make a few observations about this.
-First, the identity string field and wedge states with positive wedge parameter are part of the algebra.
-Second, wedge states with negative wedge parameter are excluded since they are not bounded functions for $K\geq 0$.
-Third, the sliver state is excluded since it is not continuous:
+First, wedge states with non-negative wedge parameter---including the

+identity string field---are part of the algebra.
+Even complex wedge parameter is allowed as long as it has positive real part.
+Wedge states with negative wedge parameter are excluded since they are not bounded functions of $K\geq 0$.
+Second, the sliver state is excluded from the wedge algebra since it is not continuous:

-In particular, while the sliver limit converges as an expansion into a basis of Fock states, it does not converge as a Cauchy sequence with respect to the norm.
+In particular, while the sliver limit converges in the Fock space expansion, it does not converge as a Cauchy sequence with respect to the norm.
 One can check that

 which holds independent of $n$, and in particular is nonvanishing in the $n\to\infty$ limit.
-The divergence of the sliver limit has important consequences for understanding the structure of analytic solutions.
+The divergence of the sliver limit has important consequences for the physical interpretation of analytic solutions.

-This definition for the wedge algebra is the simplest, but a deficiency is that it implies the existence of many states that cannot be constructed through a Laplace transform as a sum over wedge states.
-Whether such states exist is an open question.
-A proposal for defining Fock space coefficients for generic $F(K)$ is given in \cite{exotic}.
-For example, the coefficient of the state $L_{-2}|0\rangle$ is given by
+A difficulty with the $C^*$-algebra proposal is that bounded continuous functions of $K\geq 0$ do not always have a representation as a Laplace transform.
+Therefore we cannot fully construct the wedge algebra by taking superpositions of wedge states.
+But it is not clear otherwise how the wedge algebra can be constructed.\footnote{A proposal of \cite{exotic} is to construct elements of the $C^*$ algebra through the replacement